-Schools in across the country are grappling with declining budgets and rising electricity rates.
+Schools across the country are grappling with declining budgets and rising electricity rates.
 In Arizona, electricity rates have increased almost 25% in the last decade.
-At the same time the cost of solar power has come down and new financing opportunities allow schools to go solar without the upfront cost.
+At the same time, the cost of solar power has come down and new financing opportunities enable schools to install solar systems without the upfront capital.

-Scottsdale Unified School District (SUSD) took advantage of SolarCity’s Solar Service Agreement (SSA) to help four schools deploy solar and lock in years of future energy savings.
-Instead of owning the solar systems, SUSD will simply pay for the clean solar power the systems produce every month.
-The solar power rate is set in advance and is typically lower than the electricity rates sourced from the utility grid, so schools can start saving money right away.
-The SSA provides a secure hedge against energy inflation and millions of dollars in much needed savings.
+Scottsdale Unified School District (SUSD) took advantage of SolarCity’s Solar Service Agreement (SSA) to help four schools install solar arrays and lock-in years of future energy savings.
+Instead of owning the solar systems, SUSD simply pays for the power the systems produce every month.
+The power rate is set in advance and is typically lower than the electricity rates sourced from the utility grid, so schools can start saving money right away.
+The SSA provides a secure hedge against energy inflation and delivers millions of dollars in much needed savings.

-SolarCity has installed more than 120 school projects to date and is well versed in the challenges of executing construction projects at educational facilities.
+SolarCity has installed more than 300 school projects to date and is well-versed in the challenges of executing construction projects at educational facilities.
 Schools often prefer to wait to begin construction until the summer, when school is not in session.
-However, the intense Arizona summer heat can be prohibitive for the men and women working.
-Therefore, SolarCity developed a comprehensive construction plan and was able to meet the rigorous safety requirements and complete the installation with minimal disruption to students or faculty while school was in session.
+However, the intense Arizona summer heat can be prohibitive for the men and women working; therefore, SolarCity developed a comprehensive construction plan and was able to meet the rigorous safety requirements and complete the installation with minimal disruption to students or faculty while school was in session.